balfieri/cpp_eg/README.md

-Example of C++ program with multithreading
+Example of C++ program with multithreading.

+This should work on macOS, CygWin (if installed on Windows), and Linux:

-To build and run:
+To build and run cpp_eg.cpp:

  make
  ./cpp_eg

+Bob Alfieri
+Chapel Hill, NC